Healthcare Growth · Multi-Site Operators · PE-Backed Platforms

 Retention and reactivation first

 The patient database deserves the same discipline as paid acquisition.
-Retention and reactivation are often more efficient than adding more top-of-funnel spend, particularly when the existing patient base has untreated needs sitting in the system.
+Retention and recapture are usually the most efficient growth available, and the most neglected.

-Even sophisticated healthcare platforms need location-level relevance: accurate information, strong reviews, provider pages, and messaging that feels specific to the community rather than imported from a corporate template.
+Even sophisticated platforms need location-level relevance: accurate information, strong reviews, real provider pages, and messaging that fits the community it serves.

 Marketing has to match reality